 Temporary Green Card Travel Restrictions

 In the literal sense, a conditional resident has almost the same rights as a permanent resident.
-In terms of travel, the individual can travel in and out of the U.S. and can travel wherever and however they like.
+In terms of temporary green card travel restrictions, the individual can travel in and out of the U.S. and can travel wherever and however they like.
 However, being a conditional permanent resident of USA, their movements too would have certain conditions or limitations, especially in terms of extended stays.

-In fact, both the conditional and permanent residents need to follow certain guidelines related to travel since they can become “inadmissible” by spending too much time outside the United States or by giving up their home base in the US.
+In fact, both the temporary and conditional green card residents need to follow certain travel restrictions since they can become “inadmissible” by spending too much time outside the United States or by giving up their home base in the US.
 Under such circumstances, even the permanent resident can lose his/her green card.
 Interestingly, under such circumstances, the individual, with any such trip, can be barred upon return if in case the US administration finds the individual "inadmissible".

 In case of people with conditional resident status based on their marriage to a US citizen, in case the individual spends a long time outside the United States while the U.S. spouse stays behind in US, it becomes difficult to justify the condition of converting the individual from conditional to permanent resident status and especially that the marriage between the two individual is the real thing.

-Such travel restrictions come in the light of various frauds and misdeeds observed by the US administration which wants to ensure that the individuals applying for a Green Card would actually live and make USA their permanent residences and not merely enjoy being its resident from a distance.
+Such temporary green card travel restrictions come in the light of various frauds and misdeeds observed by the US administration which wants to ensure that the individuals applying for a Green Card would actually live and make USA their permanent residences and not merely enjoy being its resident from a distance.

 Though individuals can travel out of USA with the conditional green card, Complications are manifold in case of individuals enjoying conditional Green Card Status on the basis of marriage.
 This is primarily because such individuals, at the end of the two years, need to prove and justify to the US immigration authorities that their marriage to their US spouses is intact and bonafide.
 This can be done by submitting proofs of staying and living together, sharing financial accounts, or had children out of such marriages.
 But in case the individual with Temporary Green Card is staying away from US and his/her spouse for a considerable period of time, the individual needs to submit proofs of the ongoing marital relationship all the more.
 Such proofs can be making phone calls to each other, visiting each other often, setting up joint investment and retirement accounts, having children together, having common or joint savings account for household expenses.